folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * **Settings (Circ): Can create, edit and remove circulation rules.** This permission allows the user to create, read, update, and delete circulation rules.
 * **Settings (Circ): Can create, edit and remove other settings.** This permission allows the user to create, read, update, and delete other settings.
-* **Settings (Circ): Can create, edit and remove staff slips.** This permission allows the user to create, read, update, and delete staff slips.
+* **Settings (Circ): Can create, edit and remove staff slips.** This permission allows the user to create, read, and update staff slips.
+Note that the content of staff slips can be erased in the editor, but the staff slip itself cannot be deleted.
 * **Settings (Circ): Can create, edit and remove fixed due date schedules.** This permission allows the user to create, read, update, and delete fixed due date schedules.
 * **Settings (Circ): Can create, edit and remove loan policies.** This permission allows the user to create, read, update, and delete loan policies.
 * **Settings (Circ): Can create, edit and remove overdue fine policies.** This permission allows the user to create, read, update, and delete overdue fine policies.